Mini Cooper S owners have reported 21 problems related to water pump (under the engine and engine cooling category).

 See all problems of the 2008 Mini Cooper S.

-The VIN of the car is WMWMF73558_.
 My Mini Cooper S was purchased brand new, and had all regular maintenance done at the dealership.
 However, once the warranty expired I took the car to my regular mechanic who has performed work for myself and family for twelve years.
 After reading this website, and it's complaints the same problems have occurred to me.
 The oil lines began to leak because there was a clog, and it caused the turbo to burn out.
 Parts and labor for a used turbo came out to be around $1,800.
 A new turbo alone would have cost roughly 2,000.
 Now several thousand miles later, there was an oil leak noticed under the car.
 I took it to the dealership this time, to see what the exact problem was and an estimate before taking it to my mechanic.
 They found "several leaks" of which they replaced the water pump, the water pump gasket, valve cover gasket, and finally the oil filter gasket.
 After the $1,800 bill for that was paid, a call was received declaring that the crank case now has a leak in it as well and needs to be resealed.
 With the oil leaking from that, the clutch could also be burning out and need to be replaced costing an additional $5,400.
 The repair bill on this alone would be enough to bring normal hard working people to tears.
 Also, the cold start rattle identifying the timing belt issues has begun on my car.
 There are thousands upon thousands of complaints about this on the internet.
 Glad to know BMW takes care of it's customers and ignores the complaints.
-The failure date was Jan.
-8, 2013.

 See all problems of the 2009 Mini Cooper S.

 The car has a recall for water pump, never done until the car engine stop.
 Now the engine is totally lost.
 I think the car has a previous recall the timing chain tensor but never was done.